Pomax/are-we-flying/docs/index.md

 ...

 ...I mean...
-I guess it's nicer than note having a plane on the map, but this doesn't really tell us much, does it?
+I guess it's nicer than not having a plane on the map, but this doesn't really tell us much, does it?
 How high are we flying?
 What's our airspeed?
-Which heading are we actually flying?
-I think we're going to need some more HTML.And some SVG.
+Which heading are we flying, exactly?
+I think we're going to need some more HTML.
+And some SVG.
 And probably some CSS variables.
 And a smattering of JS.

 ### Improving our visualization